puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 The following issues affect the currently shipped version of PE and all prior releases through the 2.x.x series, unless otherwise stated.

+### `pe_mcollective` Module Integer Parameter Issue

+The `pe_mcollective` module includes a parameter for the ActiveMQ heap size (`activemq_heap_mb`).
+A bug prevents this parameter from correctly accepting an integer when one is entered in the console.
+The problem can be avoided by placing the integer inside quote marks (e.g., `"10"`).
+This will cause Puppet to correctly validate the value when it is passed from the console.

 ### Safari Certificate Handling May Prevent Console Access for PE 3.2